theochem/horton/doc/dev_getting_started.rst

    * Avoid long lines, i.e. no longer than 80 characters.
 Use the line-wrapping features in Python to break long lines into smaller ones.

+   Specific conventions for Horton

+   * Import the Numpy package as follows: ``import numpy as np``.

 Git: the fast version control system
 ====================================

+Horton uses `Git <http://git-scm.com/>`_ for version control.

 Because a few of us are new to version control systems (VCSs), I'll go through the basics.
-Although the commands below are specific for Git, most of the good practices are general and also apply to other VCSs such Bazaar or Mercurial.
+Although the commands below are specific for Git, most of the good practices are general and also apply to other modern VCSs such Bazaar or Mercurial.
 There are however a few old-fashioned systems such as CVS (and to some extent Subversion), that do not (or only poorly) support some of the guidelines below.
-Of all the VCs out there, Git is probably the most snappy, and definitely the most popular for new projects.
+Of all the VCSs out there, Git is probably the most snappy, and definitely the most popular for new projects.
 Git is also the only widely adopted open-source VCS for the development of commercial software.

-The purpose of a VCS is to allow people to make modifications in the same program without messing things up.
+The purpose of a VCS is to allow many different people to make modifications in the same program without messing things up.
 VCS software also makes life much easier for someone who has to merge different developments into one common source tree.
 With the help of a few good practices, it becomes even unnecessary to have a